The form of communication that occurs without using words is understood as Non-Verbal Communication.

 He might have been bedwetting and the cry is for someone to change his diaper.
 When the child is hungry he cries until his hunger is satisfied.
 After some months he starts recognizing faces and smiles after seeing some of the familiar ones.

 The cooing sounds that parents make while interacting with a small child do not have any meaning but signify a rapport and non-verbal communication to the baby.
 It is a fact that words are not needed to express emotions to children because a warm hug, a smile or a warm greeting are enough to make them feel secure.
-Even before we utter a word the baby or the child observes the body gestures and can interpret the meaning through facial expression.
+Even before we utter a word the baby or the child observes the person’s body language and gestures and can interpret the meaning through facial expression.

 A baby or a child trusts the non-verbal communication and believes then to be true and as the gestures and expression are mostly unconscious people tend to rely on them more than the words which can be meaningless.